pmonks/clj-spdx/README.md

 A Clojure wrapper around [`Spdx-Java-Library`](https://github.com/spdx/Spdx-Java-Library), plus some bespoke functionality (e.g. custom [SPDX expression](https://spdx.github.io/spdx-spec/v3.0/annexes/SPDX-license-expressions/) parsing).

-Note that that library's functionality is being wrapped on-demand by the author based on their needs in other projects, so it is almost certain that this library is not yet comprehensive.
-Contributions of any kind are warmly welcomed, including wrapping of additional parts of the Java library!
+Note that that library's functionality is being wrapped on-demand by the author based on their needs in other projects, so this wrapper library is not yet comprehensive.
+Contributions of any kind are warmly welcomed, especially wrapping additional parts of the Java library!

 Note also that this project has no official relationship with the [SPDX project](https://spdx.dev/) (who maintain `Spdx-Java-Library`), and this work is in no way associated with, or endorsed by, them.